Black pencil skirt with Turtleneck sweater— a women's outfit

 Get the proportions right

 Sits at the natural waist; hem at or just above the knee; hugs without restricting stride.
-For the turtleneck sweater: neck folds twice to sit just below the chin; body skims the torso without compressing.
+For the turtleneck sweater: fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.

 Why the colours work